 Still, usually, the first symptom would be a build-up of fluids.
 Some other possible symptoms may include: poor appetite, loss of sleep, feeling weak, having difficulties concentrating, and an upset stomach.

-This is why it’s so important to see your doctor on a regular basis.
-Doctors can test your urine for protein, your blood for waste products, your blood pressure, and any other complications which may arise due to diabetes.
+This is why it’s so important to see our doctor on a regular basis.
+Doctors can test our urine for protein, our blood for waste products, our blood pressure, and similar complications.

 Kidney disease caused by diabetes can be hindered in its tracks thanks to keeping one’s blood glucose levels in their target range.
-In facts, a large number of research has served to prove that a tight control over those levels can reduce one’s risk of microalbuminuria by as much as 1/3!
+In facts, research has served to prove that a tight control over those levels can reduce one’s risk of microalbuminuria by as much as 1/3!

 As for those who already have microalbuminuria, their progression risk to macroalbuminuria was cut in half!
 Some other studies claim proper control of blood glucose levels can even reverse microalbuminuria completely!

 Like we mentioned many times by now, two of the most important methods for treating kidney disease are proper control of one’s blood glucose and blood pressure.

 It turns out our blood pressure can have a dramatic effect on the rate of progression of this disease.

-As a matter of fact, even just a slight rise in your blood pressure could worsen kidney disease.
+As a matter of fact, even just a slight rise in our blood pressure could worsen kidney disease.
 Here are five effective ways for us to lower our blood pressure: